mems/calepin/Development/JavaScript/JavaScript.md

 > 1. Generate a random unique token.
 > 2. Submit the download request, and include the token in a GET/POST field.
 > 3. Show the "waiting" indicator.
-> 4. Start a timer, and every second or so, look for a cookie named "fileDownloadToken" (or whatever you decide).
+> 4. Start a timer, and every second or so, look for a cookie named "filedl_" + token (or whatever you decide).
-> 5. If the cookie exists, and its value matches the token, hide the "waiting" indicator.
+> 5. If the cookie exists, and its value matches the token, hide the "waiting" indicator and delete the cookie.
 >
 > The server algorithm:
 >
 > 1. Look for the GET/POST field in the request.
-> 2. If it has a non-empty value, drop a cookie (e.g. "fileDownloadToken"), and set its value to the token's value.
+> 2. If it has a non-empty value, drop a cookie (e.g. "filedl_" + token), and set its value to anything (like "1").
 — https://stackoverflow.com/a/4168965/470117

 Use `Transfer-Encoding: chunked` to serve the file and set cookie in trailer. **Shouldn't work because `Set-Cookie` is forbidden in trailer (and because some client don't read trailers)**. https://en.wikipedia.org/wiki/Chunked_transfer_encoding#Applicability.